History

 Fr.
 Tijo George

-In June of 2021, the Bishop announced that in consultation with Very Rev. Joseph Thottankara, M.C.B.S., provincial superior of the Missionary Congregation of the Blessed Sacrament, Zion Province in Kerala, India, Father Tijo George, M.C.B.S., was appointed pastor of Our Lady of Fatima Parish in Huntington and St. Stephen Parish in Ona with residence at the parish rectory in Huntington, effective July 14, 2021.
-Fr.
-Tijo George was formerly pastor at St. Anthony’s in Charleston and Our Lady of the Hills Parish in Elkview.
+In June of 2021, Bishop Mark E. Brennan announced that in consultation with the Very Rev. Joseph Thottankara, M.C.B.S., provincial superior of the Missionary Congregation of the Blessed Sacrament, Zion Province in Kerala, India, Father Tijo George, M.C.B.S., was appointed pastor of Our Lady of Fatima Parish in Huntington and St. Stephen Parish in Ona with residence at the parish rectory in Huntington, effective July 14, 2021.
+Father George was formerly pastor at St. Anthony’s in Charleston and Our Lady of the Hills Parish in Elkview.

-Today, our parish serves over 600 families and over 1,200 parishioners.
+Today, our parish serves over 600 families and more than 1,200 parishioners.